Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Related Work

-We alter the SetFit training procedure by using fewer examples to adapt the embedding model for many-shot learning. \LaGoNN decorates input text with its nearest neighbor's gold label, Euclidean distance, and text from the training data to exploit the ST's optimized representations.
-Compared to retrieval-based methods, \LaGoNN uses the same model for both retrieval and encoding, which can be fine-tuned via SetFit.
-We only retrieve information from the training data for text classification.
+We alter the SetFit training procedure by using fewer examples to adapt the embedding model for many-shot learning. \LaGoNN decorates input text with its NN's gold label, Euclidean distance, and text from the training data to exploit both the ST's distance-based pretraining and SetFit's distance-based fine-tuning objective.
+Compared to retrieval-based methods, \LaGoNN uses the same model for both retrieval and encoding, retrieving only information from the training data for classification.